kawaraa/demo-apps/README.md

-# tic-tace-toe
+# Demo apps

-This is just demo game to demonstrate JS frameworks
+This is just demo to demonstrate JS frameworks